3D Text UI

 🛠️ API Reference

-1. Register3dInteract (Static Mode)
+1. RegisterTextUi3d (Static Mode)

-• Usage: Lib47.Register3dInteract(data, callback)
+• Usage: Lib47.RegisterTextUi3d(data)

 • Returns: string (The Interaction ID, derived from coordinates).

-2. Show3dInteract (Immediate Mode)
+2. ShowTextUi3d (Dynamic/Immediate Mode)

-• Usage: Lib47.Show3dInteract(data, callback)
+• Usage: Lib47.ShowTextUi3d(data)

-• Usage: Lib47.Remove3dInteract(id)
+• Usage: Lib47.HideTextUi3d(id) or Lib47.RemoveTextUi3d(id)

 📝 Code Examples